Monday, July 27, 2020

 “I’ve studied fear for years.
 I’ve learned how it affects our bodies, out perception, judgment, and actions.
 [R]ecently I’ve tried to dig up empirical evidence to support my particular theory that White cops are afraid of Black men.
 [T]here are studies showing that Whites, in general, are likely to view Blacks as more violent than Whites.

 “So, why am I so certain that White cops are afraid of Black men?
 Because I was a White cop.
 In a world of White cops.
 For thirty-four years.
-From the earlies days of academy training it was made clear that Black men and White cops don’t mix, that of all the people we’d encounter on the streets, those most dangerous to our safety, to our survival, were Black men”.
+From the earlies days of academy training, it was made clear that Black men and White cops don’t mix, that of all the people we’d encounter on the streets, those most dangerous to our safety, to our survival, were Black men”.
 A Top Cop’s Expose of the Dark Side of American Policing, by Norm Stamper

 Whereas Stamper said White cops are afraid of big African American men, during slavery the bigger, the blacker a slave, the more favor he received from his White owner.
 A big, black buck was perceived as valuable.
 He was perceived as a good worker and breeder, worthy of living not killing.
 For decades White cops have been shooting Black men, women and children without regard to their